 Remember, don’t advertise if you don’t have something important to say.
 First examine whether your offer is ready to be amplified by advertising.

 If not, consider promoting through your organic Facebook presence first, until you’re confident in your offer.

 You could easily spend hundreds of hours learning all of the ins and outs of Facebook Ads.
 In fact, Facebook offers over 90 courses and various certifications through their Facebook Blueprint program.

 Now, it’s typically not recommended for business owners to devote dozens and hundreds of hours to study every detail of Facebook Ads.
 But we do suggest spending a bit of time learning the basics before you dip into your ad budget.

 If you’re not sure where to start, we recommend doing some research on the following aspects of Facebook Ads.
-These elements are particularly unique and/or important to the platform, and understanding them could save you lots of time and money.
+These elements are particularly unique or important to the platform, and understanding them could save you tons of time and money.

 The Facebook algorithm is the complex mathematical process that determines what posts are shown to users, and how they’re ranked in the News Feed.
 It’s frequently evolving, and the most recent changes have majorly changed the News Feed.
 Read more about the newest algorithm updates here.

 Facebook Pixel is an analytics tool that helps businesses measure the efficacy of their advertising by tracking the actions users take on their website.